kkirchheim/mchad/README.md

 ## Setup
-This repository is a fork of the [lightning-hydra-template](https://github.com/ashleve/lightning-hydra-template), so you might want to read their excellent instructions on how to use this software.
+This repository is a fork of the [lightning-hydra-template](https://github.com/ashleve/lightning-hydra-template), so you might want to read their excellent instructions on how to use this software stack.
-We configured the Ray Launcher for parallelization.

 First, create a python virtual environment, install dependencies, and add the `src`  directory to your python path.